cferdinandi/adventure/content/gm.md

 #### Group Attacks

-If multiple monsters deal damage to a player at the same time, take the highest _Attack Damage_ from among them, then add +1 to the damage for each monster that dealt damage beyond the first.
+If multiple monsters deal damage to a player at the same time, take the highest _Average Damage_ from among them, then add +1 to the damage for each monster that dealt damage beyond the first.

 For large hordes of creatures, rather than tracking each monsters's HP individually, you can create a pool.
 Whenever a player damages one or more of the creatures, subtract from the pool.